 Section 4: Safety at Augustana

+The Office of Human Resources oversees the safety efforts of the college, but all employees are charged with maintaining and enhancing a safe work environment.
 Augustana College employees are protected by regulations issued by the Occupational Safety and Health Administration (OSHA).
 The college strives to comply with OSHA regulations wherever they apply and expects each employee to follow the rules established by OSHA, college policy and specific departmental guidelines if applicable.
 All employees are responsible for wholehearted cooperation with all aspects of safety and health, including compliance with all safety-related rules and regulations and for continuously practicing safety while performing job duties.
 The prevention of work-related injuries is given precedence over operational productivity.
-“Horse-play” and irresponsible use of chemicals or equipment is always prohibited.
+“Horse-play” and irresponsible use of chemicals or equipment are always prohibited.
 Failure to comply with safe and healthful work practices may result in discipline, up to and including termination.

 Augustana College’s safety requirements include: